-For further information, especially representation of the -function as a Dirichlet average, see Carlson (1977b).
+For generalizations and further information, especially representation of the -function as a Dirichlet average, see Carlson (1977b).

 is an elliptic integral iff the ’s are distinct and exactly four of the parameters are half-odd-integers, the rest are integers, and none of , , is zero or a negative integer.
 The only cases that are integrals of the first kind are the four in which each of and is either or 1 and each is .
 The only cases that are integrals of the third kind are those in which at least one is a positive integer.
 All other elliptic cases are integrals of the second kind.